 The minister offered a prayer and then talked about faith.
 I was so caught up in this out-of-the-ordinary moment that I didn’t pay close attention to his words.
 Who would?
 Kids know grown-ups like to go on and on about things.
 It’s best to let them.
 Meanwhile, I was mesmerized by the flames and how different our faces looked in the firelight.

-Then the minister asked a question, something about how we knew God in our hearts.
+Then the minister asked a question, something about our relationship with God.
 Silence settled over our group.
 None of us were familiar with faith discussed in such personal terms.
 The pastor looked around the circle with an expression kids know all too well.
 It’s the look teachers get when they are going to call on someone.

 I was so timid that I tended to blush even for other people.
 One day in school, after his family had vacationed in Hawaii, Doug Bloomfield brought a grass skirt to Show & Tell.
 He cheerfully clicked on a cassette of exotic music, pulled the skirt over his pants, and demonstrated a hula dance.
 He didn’t seem at all embarrassed.
 In my third row seat I blushed a red so deep that kids actually looked away from the hula spectacle to stare at me.